Ellington on CD The Dooji Collection

 In a memorandum opinion yesterday he said "Ruling federal cases now establish beyond question that municipally owned facilities, whether cultural, recreational or otherwise, may not be operated constitutionally on a racially discriminatory basis, and the concept of discrimination includes forced segregation of races either with respect to facilities or with respect to accommodations, such as seating within particular facilities.
-This rule applies not only to facilities owned and operated by municipalities, but also to facilities owned by municipalites and by them leased to private concerns."
+This rule applies not only to facilities owned and operated by municipalities, but also to facilities owned by municipalites and by them leased to private concerns." cited 8 cases.

 He also said that it didn't mean that a city was required to maintain and operate such facilities for either whites or Negroes, or for both races.

-Birmingham Case citedCiting a Birmingham case, Judge Hanley said, "The requirement is merely that if a municipality owns and operates or owns and leases a facility, that facility must be open 'equally and on an identical basis to all members of the public, devoid of discrimination in any form on the basis of race or color.'"
+Birmingham Case citedCiting a Birmingham case, Judge Hanley said, "The requirement is merely that if a municipality owns and operates or owns ane leases a facility, that facility must be open 'equally and on an identical basis to all members of the public, devoid of discrimination in any form on the basis of race or color.'"

 Considering the pleadings and the city's admissions in the Little Rock case, he said, the Negroes thus are entitled to a summary judgment "with respect to facilities which are identified in the record with reasonable specificity."

-Those facilities, he said, appear to be the Auditorium, the municipal golf courses and playgrounds, tennis courts and comfort facilities operated in connection with them.
+Those facilities, he said, appear to be the Auditorium, the municipal golf courses and playgrounds, tennis courts and cover facilities operated in connection with them.
 He said an injunction would apply to that list.

-Little Rock has six municipal parks, War Memorial, MacArthur, Rebsamen, Boyle, Alsopp and Gillam.
+Little Rock has six municipal parks, War Memorial, MacArthur, Rebsamen, Boyle, Alsopp And Gillam.
 The latter has been used exclusively by Negroes.
 The city also has several playgrounds, and the Dunbar Community Center for Negroes.
 Municipal golf courses for whites have been operated at Rebsamen Park and War Memorial Park.
 None has been operated for Negroes.

 War Memorial Park and MacArthur Park have had tennis courts for whites, and the Dunbar Community Center tennis courts for Negroes.